 *On a case-by-case basis, ICCC will consider businesses that do not meet all of the specified criteria.

 ICCC reviews all applications and nominations.
 ICCC then contacts business owners individually to verify their company’s eligibility and offer accepted businesses a place in the program.

-No. The program content is designed to help established businesses grow, and so companies are required to be in the growth-to-exit stage and have $2 million or more in annual revenue.
+No. The program content is designed to help established businesses grow, and so companies are required to be in the growth-to-exit stage and have $500,000 or more in annual revenue.
 We encourage startups follow the program’s success, and then apply once their businesses meet the required criteria.